quicwg/base-drafts/draft-ietf-quic-http.md

 streams long after the server had discarded state, leading to disparate views of the prioritization the client had attempted to express.

-In HTTP/3, a number of placeholders are explicitly permitted by the server using the `SETTINGS_NUM_PLACEHOLDERS` setting.
-Because the server commits to maintaining these placeholders in the prioritization tree, clients can use them with confidence that the server will not have discarded the state.
+In HTTP/3, placeholders are given their own number space that spans between 0 and 2^62-1.
+By using the `SETTINGS_NUM_PLACEHOLDERS` setting, the server advertises the range of placeholder IDs it is committing to maintain state, which is between zero and one less than the value of this setting.
+Clients can use the placeholders within this range with the confidence that the server will not have discarded the state.

 Clients MUST NOT send the `SETTINGS_NUM_PLACEHOLDERS` setting; receipt of this setting by a server MUST be treated as a connection error of type `HTTP_WRONG_SETTING_DIRECTION`.

-Placeholders are identified by an ID between zero and one less than the number of placeholders the server has permitted.

 Like streams, placeholders have priority information associated with them.